go101/go101/pages/generics/777-operations-on-values-of-type-parameter-types.md

 It is unclear whether or not the rule will be relaxed in future Go versions.

-## The type literal in a composite literal must have a core type
+## If the type `T` in a composite literal is a type parameter, then all types in the type set of the type parameter must share an identical [underlying type](https://go101.org/article/type-system-overview.html#underlying-type)

-For example, currently (Go 1.24), in the following code snippet, the functions `foo` and `bar` compile okay, but the other ones don't.
+For example, currently (Go 1.25), in the following code snippet, the functions `foo` and `bar` compile okay, but the other ones don't.

 ```Go